 The most common name for myopia is nearsightedness.
-This is the disorder portraying issue in refractive mechanism, wherein the nearby things are evidently visible, but distant objects do not come into appropriate emphasis.
-In general, the condition can be straight associated with the long eye ball or too much of corneal curvature, so that the gleams of the light entering into eyes are not properly focused.
-The type of condition is very common in school kids and teenagers.
+This is the disorder of portraying issue in refractive mechanism, wherein the nearby things are evidently visible, but distant objects do not come into appropriate emphasis.
+In general, the condition can be rightly associated with the long eye ball or too much of corneal curvature, so that the gleams of the light entering into eyes are not properly focused.
+This type of condition is very common in school kids and teenagers.

 Stem cell therapy for Glaucoma

-The Angle Closure Glaucoma: It results when the drainage angle of the eyes narrows and becomes entirely blocked.
-In this scenario, there is a speedy accumulation of pressure and can be treated as the medical emergency.
-The symptoms of it includes severe eye pain, blurry vision, headache, rainbow haloes around the light, nausea and vomiting.
+The Angle Closure Glaucoma: It results when the drainage angle of the eyes narrows down and becomes entirely blocked.
+In this scenario, there occurs a speedy accumulation of pressure and can be treated as a medical emergency.
+The symptoms include severe eye pain, blurry vision, headache, rainbow haloes around the light, nausea and vomiting.

 Along with the above listed major eye problems; some of the other common issues are as follows:

 Best disease, termed vitelliform macular dystrophy, is normally an autosomal dominant disorder (genetic disorder), which characteristically presents in infantile with the prominent appearance of a yellow or orange yolk like graze in the macula.
 The customary treatment methodology is not successful in reversing the mutilation to the tissue, but with the extraordinary progress in the field of stem cells, it is now possible to evoke the normal vision using easy and natural procedure.
 Stem cell regeneration the naive cells of the body, which are able to segregate into many kinds of cells if directed via appropriate channel.